Direct and indirect free kicks and penalty kicks can only be awarded for offences committed when the ball is in play.

 removing the shirt or covering the head with the shirt

-Referees must caution players who delay the restart of play by:
+Referees must caution players who

-kicking or carrying the ball away, or provoking a confrontation by deliberately touching the ball after the referee has stopped play
+appearing to take a throw-in but suddenly leaving it to a team-mate to take delaying leaving the field of play when being substituted excessively delaying a restart kicking or carrying the ball away, or provoking a confrontation by deliberately touching the ball after the referee has stopped play

 taking a free kick from the wrong position to force a retake